arshadiqbal0612/social-media/README.md

 ## Features:
  `User registration`: Implemented a seamless registration process for new users.\
- `User login`: Enabled secure login functionality for registered users.
+ `User login`: Enabled secure login functionality for registered users.\
-Create post: Provided users with the ability to craft and share their own posts.
+`Create post`: Provided users with the ability to craft and share their own posts.\
-View post: Developed a feature allowing users to browse through posts from themselves and others.
+`View post`: Developed a feature allowing users to browse through posts from themselves and others.\
-Like post: Implemented the option for users to express appreciation for posts by liking them.
+`Like post`: Implemented the option for users to express appreciation for posts by liking them.\
-Follow/unfollow: Enabled users to connect with others by following or unfollowing their profiles.
+`Follow/unfollow`: Enabled users to connect with others by following or unfollowing their profiles.\
-Show follow list: Provided users with a convenient way to view the list of profiles they follow
+`Show follow list`: Provided users with a convenient way to view the list of profiles they follow\

 ## APIs
 This section outlines APIs.